Seven0492/Resume/README.md

 # Resume
-A resume I and a friend of mine will make.
+A resume I, Seven32672 and a friend of mine, @fours will make.
 Will end up as a quick one-off project or real resumes.

 # How to view